Extremes of nonstationary Gaussian fluid queues: Introduction

+The model analyzed in this paper covers wide class of Gaussian inputs, including the celebrated {\it fractional Brownian motions} and {\it Gaussian integrated} processes.

-The derived results shed some light on important issues related with the speed of convergence to stationarity of the queueing system in time; see \cite{MR2538075} for works with fractional Brownian motion input.
-In particular, by comparing our findings with their counterparts for the stationary model, we arrive at two counterintuitive findings:\\ $\diamond$ For large $u$, the system which starts off with empty queue asymptotically faster reaches the steady state asymptotics than nonempty one.
-This situation is best seen when analysing $\pi_{x,T_u}^{\sup}(u)$, where under the proviso that $x>0$, in some cases $T_u$ has to be exponentially large with respect to $u$ in order to get
+The derived results shed some light on important issues related to the speed of convergence to stationarity of the queueing system in time; see \cite{MR2538075} for works with fractional Brownian motion input.
+In particular, by comparing our findings with their counterparts for the stationary model, we arrive at \rd{a finding} that the system which starts off with empty queue asymptotically (for large $u$) \rd{reaches the steady state asymptotics faster than} the nonempty one.

-while if $x=0$ to have (\ref{as1}) it always suffices that $T_u$ is superlinear with respect to $u$; see Section \ref{s.conv} for details. \\ $\diamond$ For large $u$ and $Q(0)=x>0$, asymptotics of $\pi_{x,T_u}^{\sup}(u)$ tends to its stationary counterpart much slower for short-range dependent models than for long-range dependent inputs.
+A related problem that addresses transient properties of the buffer content process is the analysis of $Q(T)$ conditioned by its initial content $Q(0)$.
+We refer to \cite{DSM09}, where the logarithmic asymptotics of $\pk{ Q^*(T)>pu, Q^*(0)>qu}$ as $u\to\infty$, for $p,q>0$ was derived, giving some insight into the asymptotics of $\pk{ Q^*(T)>pu |Q^*(0)>qu}$ for the stationary buffer content process $Q^*$.